Xiang-Kai/Xiang-Kai.github.io/_pages/about.md

 # 🔥 News
 - *2025.11*: &nbsp;🎉🎉 Our paper receives Minor Revision from ACM Transactions on Knowledge Discovery from Data.
+- *2025.10*: &nbsp;🎉🎉 Our paper receives Minor Revision from IEEE Transactions on Knowledge and Data Engineering.
 - *2024.08*: &nbsp;🎉🎉 Our paper has been accepted by ACM Transactions on Knowledge Discovery from Data, congratulations to Xiaobin Hong!
 - *2024.02*: &nbsp;🎉🎉 Our paper has been accepted by 40st IEEE International Conference on Data Engineering.